 - Air Column – A raised central column increases air ventilation for the roots

 - Food Grade PP – Durable material which can used for more than a decade outside

 - Struggle Plant Positioning – The raised air column can make it difficult for the orchid to sit well in the pot

-- Good Air Flow and Excellent Drainage -- The Patent Vents at the sides allow for good air flow;the Patent Vents in the bottom allow for excellent drainage.
+- Good Air Flow and Excellent Drainage -- The Patent Holes at the sides allow for good air flow;the Patent Holes in the bottom allow for excellent drainage.

 - Patent “Air Column”that Allow Root More Air Flow -- The raised centre, is our Patent “Air Column”,greatly increase the vent area of root; root also can grow along slots of Air Column,promote root growth.

 - What You Get -- 2pcs 6 inches pots,1pc 5 inches pot